PerfectlySoft/PerfectDocs/guide/dir.md

 ### Reading the Directory Structure

-`forEachEntry` enumerates the contents of the directory passing the name of each contained element to the provided callback.
+`forEachEntry` enumerates the contents of the directory, passing the name of each contained element to the provided callback.

 ``` swift
 try thisDir.forEachEntry(closure: {